Akshay-Srivatsan/ox64-bootloader/README.md

 Note that the addresses provided here are actually offsets within flash, which itself is at `0x58000000`.
 Payloads should instead be linked to absolute physical addresses within PSRAM (e.g., `0x50000000`); the bootloader will take care of copying the binary to the requested address.
+See the `payloads` directory for an example.

 ## Bootloader

 The default SDK does many different setup steps.
 For now, the bootloader only does the bare minimum necessary to have a useable computing environment; a few more steps are necessary for a truly useful setup.

 - [x] Initializes UART0 at 115200 baud.
 - [x] Configures pins 14 and 15 as UART pins.